dfornis/dfornis/content/post/predicting-search-data/index.md

 +++
 author = "Hugo Authors"
-title = "Predicting movement patterns with R" date = "2021-01-31" description = "The Covid-19 pandemic has rendered the standard tool set for making economic forecasts less effective.
+title = "Forecasting movement patterns with R" date = "2021-01-31" description = "The Covid-19 pandemic has rendered the standard tool set for making economic forecasts less effective.
 Can high frequency Google Trends data be used as an alternative input in forecasts in times of high uncertainty?"